valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 In this case, only the new set with its five randomly-chosen elements needs to be replicated.
 Replicating the `SUNIONSTORE` command and the `DEL`ition of the temporary key is unnecessary and wasteful.

-The `redis.set_repl()` function instructs the server how to treat subsequent write commands in terms of replication.
+The `server.set_repl()` function instructs the server how to treat subsequent write commands in terms of replication.
 It accepts a single input argument that only be one of the following:

 * `redis.REPL_ALL`: replicates the effects to the AOF and replicas.